calvinmfloyd/grobblR/README.md

 <img src="man/figures/README-two_by_one_system_all_p-1.png" width="65%" />

+  - The grob-row with `p = 2` is given twice the height of the grob-row with `p = 1`.
-  - The user can also specify specific heights/widths in the millimeters.
+  - The user can also supply specific heights/widths in millimeters.

 <!-- end list -->